morris-lab/CellOracle/docs/installation/index.rst

 Installation
 ============

-CellOracle uses several python libraries and R libraries.
 Please follow the guide below to install CellOracle and its dependent software.

 .. _require: